 Compilation

-Here we will describe how the compilation process in Bartiq works.
 Please keep in mind, that while we try to keep this page up-to-date, in the end the code is the only source-of-truth.
-If you notice any discrepancies, between what's described here and how Bartiq behaves, please create an issue ⧉!
+If you notice any discrepancies between what is described here and how bartiq

 Bird's eye perspective on compilation

-Compilation is a very overloaded word, so let us start by explaining what we mean by compiling a routine in Bartiq.
+Compilation is a very overloaded word, so let us start by explaining what we mean by compiling a routine in bartiq

 Here's an example to illustrate what we're talking about.
 Below we show a routine with two children, each of them having some example resource defined in terms of their local parameters.